Metrics dashboards

 Centralized dashboards aggregate metrics from multiple entities of the same service type and present them in a unified view.
 They help you compare performance across resources, identify patterns, and understand overall service behavior.
 To access centralized dashboards, navigate to Monitor > Metrics in Cloud Manager.

 Entity-level dashboards display metrics for a single entity within a service, such as a specific database cluster.
 They help you understand the individual performance and behavior of that entity.
-To view an entity-level dashboard, open an entity's details page and select Metrics.
+To view an entity-level dashboard, open an entity's details page and look for the option to view Metrics.

 When used together, centralized and entity-level dashboards provide both a high-level view of service behavior, and deeper insight into individual entities.